SampleEnvironment/SECoP/protocol/specification/messages.rst

 logic to map requests/replies from/to those network connections onto/from the serial connection to the actual SEC node.

+Finally, SECoP messages can also be exchanged over WebSockets, which is useful for interacting directly with browsers/JavaScript clients, see :ref:`websockets`.

 Transfer modes
 --------------